UniCourt/CRM-Workshop2/1. MySQL/4_acid_properities.md

     INSERT INTO transaction (account_number, transaction_type, amount, transaction_date, status)
     VALUES ('SB101', 'Debit', '500', '2022-10-27 03:00:00', 'Success');

-Now when we are in the middle of the transaction, Bob wants to add more money to his account say Rs.1000 (Terminal 2)
+Now when we are in the middle of the transaction, Anna wants to add more money to her account say Rs.1000 (Terminal 2)

     UPDATE account SET balance = balance + 1000
-    WHERE account_number='SB102';
+    WHERE account_number='SB101';

 Check Bob's account balance in both the terminals